DataDog/documentation/content/en/service_management/service_level_objectives/_index.md

 #### Visualizing status corrections

-For metric-based and Time Slice SLOs with status corrections, there is a toggle in the SLO detail view that lets you enable or disable corrections in the UI.
-Note that your overall SLO status and error budget will always take status corrections into consideration.
-The toggle just controls the charts and data in the "History" section of the SLO detail view.
+For Metric-based and Time Slice SLOs with status corrections, there is a toggle in the SLO detail view that lets you enable or disable corrections in the UI.
+The toggle controls the charts and data in the "History" section of the SLO detail view. **Note:** Your overall SLO status and error budget will always take status corrections into consideration.

-{{< img src="service_management/service_level_objectives/slo-correction-toggle.gif" alt="SLO correction UI" style="width:100%;">}}
+{{< img src="service_management/service_level_objectives/correction-toggle.png" alt="SLO correction UI" style="width:100%;">}}

 ## SLO calendar view